 In remote and isolated areas, nurses, midwives and Aboriginal and Torres Strait Islander Health Practitioners and Workers deliver most of the frontline health care.
 Professional practice in this context requires generalist clinical expertise, integrating a comprehensive primary healthcare approach, inclusive of acute and emergency care, chronic disease, and public health, across the life span.

-- What kinds of services are available at the health service/clinic?
-E.g., physiotherapy, mental health, pre/postnatal care, emergency care, immunisation, etc.
+- What services are available at the health service/clinic? e.g., physiotherapy, mental health, pre- or postnatal care, emergency care, immunisation.

 - What are the health priorities in the community?

 - What is the composition of the local clinical health team?
-Become familiar with the important role of Aboriginal Health Worker and Aboriginal Health Practitioner.
-Start you research with this NAATSIHWP resource.
+Become familiar with the role of Aboriginal and Torres Strait Islander Health Practitioners & Workers.

 - How do I go about filling skill, knowledge or experience gaps and updating my skills and education?
 Are there a preferred courses or programs?

-- What kinds of support are available for me within the community?
+- What supports are available for me within the community?

 - What are the ‘on‐call’ and ‘after‐hours’ requirements?

-- What are the health service safety and security policies, particularly ‘always accompanied’ policies?
+- What are the health service’s safety and security policies, particularly around working alone?

 - What is the availability and nature of accommodation?